Mayriad/Mayriads-EH-Download-Shortcuts/README.md

 ## TL;DR

-This readme or user manual has 3000+ words, so I think I should put this here:
+This readme or user manual has 4000+ words, so I think I should put this here:

 Please use machine translation if you need / 必要に応じて機械翻訳を使ってください / 如果需要，请使用机器翻译 / 필요한 경우 기계 번역을 사용하십시오.

-This script lets you download archives, torrents en masse directly from e-hentai gallery lists via official methods.
-It can also use the H@H downloader if you qualify.

-This script may be the fastest option for mass downloads, but you will need GP or credits to download archives since it is not an image crawler.
+This script should be one of the fastest options for mass downloads, but you will need GP or credits to download archives since it is not an image crawler.
+On the bright side, it is much less likely that you will get banned using this script.

+This script does not require you to enter your account details and the code is fully transparent, so you are not giving your details to anyone through this script.

 You need to [enable mixed contents](#mixed-content) to download archives.
 Read [the troubleshooting section](#troubleshooting) if you have problems, or make a post in [the official release thread](https://forums.e-hentai.org/index.php?showtopic=229481).

-This is an premature extract from my private master script and I am not a programmer, so it is not widely tested and there may be limited support.
-I was not even planning to release this.
+This is an premature extract from an old version of my private master script and I am not a programmer, so it is not widely tested and there may be limited support.
+The master script will be released soon to replace it.

-You should be able to update this script directly from your userscript loader and you should do so to keep this script up to date.
-However, I know at least Tampermonkey can fail to detect updates.

 There are settings in the code and their names are obvious enough to you to use and change, but they will be reset after an update, so you will need to edit them again if they have been previously edited.